 The three-week long 9th Grade Summer Academy Program helps prepare at-risk incoming 9th graders, who have struggled at Westland Middle School, for a successful transition to B-CC.
-Students attend four classes each day — English, Math, Study Skills, and a Seminar — to work on language, math, note-taking and test-taking skills in preparation for the academic demands of ninth grade.
+Students attend four classes each day — English, Math, Science, and a Seminar — to work on language, math, science, note-taking and test-taking skills in preparation for the academic demands of ninth grade.
 They also learn from representatives from the counseling and athletics departments, the SGA, and other extracurricular activities about the resources that are available at the school and what it is like to be a student at B-CC.
 The program also includes a day dedicated to community service to encourage students to take greater interest in and feel more connected to the B-CC community at large.

 To ensure parental involvement, parents of Summer Academy participants are asked to attend an orientation on the first day to meet the staff and learn about the program’s expectations, and are invited, at the conclusion of the program, to an evaluation session to discuss their students’ progress at the academy and to learn about the resources available to the students and how parents can stay involved in their children’s education during the school year.

-The one-week long 10th Grade Summer Academy is a new college- and career-readiness component that was added to the Summer Academy program in 2012.
+The one-week long 10th Grade Summer Academy is a college- and career-readiness component that was added to the Summer Academy program in 2012.
 The program aims to help at-risk rising 10th graders think ahead about their post-high school options and the respective paths that will lead them there so that they might focus more on their efforts and be more engaged during high school.
 During that one week, students identify a variety of post-secondary options, learn how to use school resources to explore these options, and develop skills and goals to shape the rest of their high school career.

 B-CC’s 9th and 10th Grade Summer Academy Program